katerabinowitz/ManyHomesofDCData/README.md

 # ManyHomesofDCData
-Don't let opendata.dc.gov fool you, DC open data lives in many corners of the internet.
+DC open data lives in many corners of the internet.
 Here's an (in)complete list.

 Please contribute to the list!
 You can do so by:
 * Submitting an issue